silinternational/wecarry-api/README.md

 underscore as the separator (based on the User.Name) or just duplicates the User.Name as both the First and Last Names.

+## REST API Documentation
+The source of this application is annotated with special annotations for [go-swagger](https://goswagger.io) to use to generate a Swagger specification file as well as render it as HTML.

+To generate the swagger spec `swagger/swagger.json` run `make swagger`.

 ## GraphQL API

 ### API Documentation